Splash singularities for the free boundary Navier-Stokes equations: Introduction

 We can now state the main result of this paper:

 \begin{thm} There exists a solution of the viscous water wave equation that remains smooth for times $t \in [0,t_{*})$ but forms a splash singularity at time $t_{*}$. \end{thm}

 Next, we recall from \cite{Castro-Cordoba-Fefferman-Gancedo-GomezSerrano:finite-time-singularities-free-boundary-euler} how to produce the inviscid water waves \footnote{We treat here the case in which the water region $\Omega(t) \subset \R^{2}$ is a bounded region.
 In \cite{Castro-Cordoba-Fefferman-Gancedo-GomezSerrano:finite-time-singularities-free-boundary-euler}, we studied the case in which $\Omega(t)$ is periodic with respect to horizontal translation as in Figure \ref{figcharliex}.
 In this introduction we ignore the distinction between the compact and periodic cases.} that end in a splash at time $t_{*} > 0$.
 We start with the splash $\Omega(t_{*}), u(\cdot, t_{*})$ and solve the inviscid equations \eqref{inviscidww} backwards in time.
 It is well known that the inviscid equations \eqref{inviscidww} can be solved (forward or backwards in time) starting from smooth initial data (See S. Wu \cite{Wu:well-posedness-water-waves-2d} and \cite{Lannes:water-waves-book} for a comprehensive list of references) The difficulty here is that the initial $\Omega(t_{*})$ is singular.
 To overcome this difficulty, we make a slit $\Gamma$ in the complex plane as in Figure \ref{figcharlie2}, and then make the conformal mapping $\tilde{z} = P(z)$ for $z \in \C \setminus \Gamma$; here $P(z)$ is a branch of $\sqrt{z}$.
 The inverse map is simply $P^{-1}(\tilde{z}) \equiv \tilde{z}^{2}$, which of course is well defined and smooth on the whole complex plane.
+We remark that we can apply this procedure to any splash curve (see Definition \ref{defsplash}) simply picking the conformal map $P(z) = \sqrt{z-c}$ with a suitable $c \in \mathbb{C}$ and choosing a branch of the square root that separates the two splash points.

 We want a solution of \eqref{inviscidww} for which $\Omega(t_{*})$ is as in Figure \ref{figcharlie2}, but for times $t < t_{*}$ ($t$ close to $t_{*}$), $\Omega(t)$ avoids the slit $\Gamma$.
 The corresponding domains $\tilde{\Omega}(t)$ in the tilde domain (i.e. $\tilde{\Omega}(t) = P(\Omega(t))$ ) behave as in Figure \ref{figcharlie3}.